apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Floods in Spain kill at least 51 people in Valencia region**
+**The sad, bizarre tale of hype fanning fears modern cryptography was slain**

-You can read more about it [here](https://www.reuters.com/world/europe/heavy-rains-cause-flash-floods-spains-south-east-2024-10-29/).
+You can read more about it [here](https://arstechnica.com/information-technology/2024/10/the-sad-bizarre-tale-of-hype-fueling-fears-that-modern-cryptography-is-dead/).

 ## Requirements
 - Python 3.8